-The removal of legal aid for many private law cases has resulted in a change in the pattern of legal representation, and Figure 4 of the FCSQ bulletin shows how this has changed over time.
-Around the time that the LASPO reforms were implemented there was a marked increase in the number and proportion of cases where neither party were represented, with an equivalent drop in the proportion of cases where both parties were represented.
-In 2016, neither the applicant nor respondent had legal representation in 33% of private law disposals, an increase of 14 percentage points from 2013.
-Correspondingly, the proportion of disposals where both parties had legal representation dropped by 12 percentage points over the same three-year period.
+The removal of legal aid for many private law cases resulted in a change in the pattern of legal representation, and Figure 4 of the FCSQ bulletin shows how this changed over time.
+Around the time that the LASPO reforms were implemented, there was a marked increase in the number and proportion of cases where neither party were represented, with an equivalent drop in the proportion of cases where both parties were represented.
+In 2018, neither the applicant nor respondent had legal representation in 37% of private law disposals, an increase of 18 percentage points from 2013.
+Correspondingly, the proportion of disposals where both parties had legal representation dropped by 13 percentage points over the same five-year period.